 - Only Residence Life personnel are allowed to post flyers in the common areas of the residence halls.
 Copies may be placed in the hall office mailboxes located in the Office of Residence Life for staff to distribute.
 Check with the staff in the OSE after Aug 15 for the exact number of copies for the residence halls. *Remember to bring the original flyer to the OSE to be stamped and approved BEFORE you make copies.

 - All flyers are approved and stamped for approval, including a removal date, by the OSE (located in Suite 201 of the D. J. Lombardo Student Center, above the bookstore).

-- There are (6) bulletin boards used for posting flyers.
-Bulletin board locations are: Student Center Atrium – (1) board across from student mailboxes, (1) board to the right of the elevator, on the same floor as Residence Life and (1) board across from the IM gym by the vending machines, AD building – (1) board on the 2nd floor, across from Catholic Studies, Boler School of Business – (1) board on the 1st floor, Dolan Science Center – (1) board on 1st floor – east wing, across from the vending machines.
+- There are five (5) bulletin boards used for posting flyers.
+Bulletin board locations are: one board to the right of the elevator, across from the Office of Residence Life and one board on the same hallways as JCUPD, St. Ignatius Hall – one board on the 2nd floor, across from Catholic Studies, Boler College of Business – one board on the first floor; and Dolan Science Center – one board on first floor – east wing, across from the vending machines.

 - Publicity staking and/or signs can be used occasionally to promote events or activities.

 - To get permission for this form of publicity, please complete the Office of Student Engagement Publicity Request Form, with the text, design and location attached, and submit to OSE for approval.